JamieS1211/NIC_2048/README.md

 The repository includes a readily built GeneticAgent.jar

-If you want to build it yourself, execute:
+If you want to build it yourself, refer to the following.

 #### Windows
 Edit the third line in build_jar.bat so that